YAB85/UdemyColtSteel_JS/README.md

 The Modern Javascript Bootcamp (2020) focuses on cutting through unnecessary information and giving the facts, plain and simple.
 This course is divided into two parts.
 The first half of the course focuses on teaching the basic syntax of Javascript.
 Included in the first half of the course are many programming exercises and small projects.

 The second half of the course is focused on building some amazing projects.
 How to build some production-ready Javascript applications, including a fully-featured E-Commerce web app!
 These projects are all styled to be absolutely beautiful, visually stunning apps.
-The main goal of these projects is to highlight design patterns.
+The main goal of these projects is to highlight design patterns :

 the basics of the language, easily understanding variables, objects, arrays, and functions